About Don Hartley

 Community and Service

 Alongside music, whether on stage as Don Hartley or in Church as Reader Daniel, Don's remit extends further to writing spiritual reflections in his blog Morning Echoes, where he shares lessons, encouragement, and guidance for upright living.
-His work overall remains one witness rooted in faith.
+All his work—musical and spiritual—reflects one witness rooted in faith.

 Looking Ahead